KPI dashboards are the perfect solution to control an airline’s operation.

-- How do we consider cancelled flights?
+- How do we consider canceled flights?

-- Shall we use different thresholds?
+- Do we use different thresholds?

 - Shall all airports be included?

-- Shall all aircraft operator be included?
+- Shall all aircraft operators be included?

-- and so on…
+- And so on

-Always bearing in mind: Departure Punctuality is one of the most simple KPIs and we are already raising numerous questions.
+Always bearing in mind: Departure Punctuality is one of the most simple KPIs, and we are already raising numerous questions.

 And I’m pretty sure you can imagine how this impacts the project progress and success.

-We’ve seen so many projects that got stuck simply because it was not possible to handle the complexity of various KPIs — each with the challenges described above.
+We’ve seen so many projects that got stuck because it was not possible to handle the complexity of various KPIs — each with the challenges described above.

-And instead of trying to setup several, ultra-complex KPIs, use the 3 and tailor them to different dimensions (airport, fleets, etc.) — this is much easier and faster but already brings huge benefits.
+And instead of trying to set up several, ultra-complex KPIs, use the three and tailor them to different dimensions (airport, fleets, etc.) — this is much easier and faster but already brings enormous benefits.

 And again there are so many things, which can be done wrong and which ultimately will lead to a reduced usage:

-- Wrong usage of colours and fonts
+- Wrong usage of colors and fonts

-- Wrong usage of charts
+- Improper usage of charts

 - No clear design concept

-- No alignment between content and design
+- Missing alignment between content and design

-- And many more…
+- And many more

-4 — Reduced accessibility
+4 — REDUCED ACCESSIBILITY

-By the way: When talking about seamless integration, this is not about providing a browser access to your dashboard.
+By the way: When talking about seamless integration, this is not about providing browser access to your dashboard.